KOLYAPAVL/Install-Django-On-Production/README.md

 ```
 The next you should open your browser and write in search: yourdomain:8000
 And it working...
 You can see your django project
+Ok.
+First step was ended.
+We have django on our server, but this is start
+At the next we should install gunicorn for starting django.
 ```